insin/newforms/docs/interactive_forms.rst

 When the form's validation is set to ``'auto'``:

-* Text fields are validated using the ``onChange`` and ``onBlur`` events, with a debounced 250ms delay applied to ``onChange`` between the last change being made and validation being performed.
+* Text fields are validated using the ``onChange`` and ``onBlur`` events, with a debounce delay of 369ms applied to ``onChange`` between the last change being made and validation being performed.
 * Other fields are validated as soon as the user interacts with them.